 You or your loved one has finally agreed to get help for his or her drug addiction.
 Congratulations!
-This is the first step on a journey that is well worth the ride because in the end, the person who has been controlled for so long by a substance abuse problem is going to be able to surface, and you will recognize him or her as an “old friend.”
+This is the first step on a journey that is well worth the ride because, in the end, the person who has been controlled for so long by a substance abuse problem is going to be able to surface, and you will recognize him or her as an “old friend.”

-If a person is in a drug rehab program that is far enough away from home that he does not know the neighborhood, he is not as tempted to walk out the door and get over to his dealer.
-He can concentrate on the tools he is learning to ward off temptation and beat the addiction because he does not look out the window and think “If I go down the block, turn right, go two blocks, turn left, then I can see if Jesse has some crack just this once and maybe even get back before anyone knows I’m gone.”
-No, Jesse will be too far away so temptation will be out of reach.
+If a person is in a drug rehab program far enough away from home that he does not know the neighborhood, he is not as tempted to walk out the door and get over to his dealer.
+He can concentrate on the tools he is learning to ward off temptation and beat the addiction because he does not look out the window and think, “If I go down the block, turn right, go two blocks, turn left, then I can see if Jesse has some crack just this once and maybe even get back before anyone knows I’m gone.”
+No, Jesse will be too far away, so temptation will be out of reach.
 Besides, once that crack hits your system, you won’t be coming back, at least not that night.

 How far away should a drug rehab be?
 Far enough away to remove the environment that stressed you out and tempted you to begin with.
-Then your family will have all of you back the way you were before only with a stronger armor to ward off the enemy of addiction.
+Then your family will have all of you back the way you were before, only with stronger armor to ward off the enemy of addiction.